 This is the entry-level MIDI controller that they make.
 My opinion on this controller is that it does the basic things it needs to do well.
 A thing I have really enjoyed with Alesis is that their MIDI controllers have really good functionality.

-This keyboard, in particular, doesn’t have a ton of features, but it gets the job done for someone looking for a cheaper option.
+This product, in particular, doesn’t have a ton of features, but it gets the job done for someone looking for a cheaper option.

-For musicians who want to use a pedal, The Alesis Q49 comes with a sustain pedal input.
+For musicians who want to use a pedal, The Q49 comes with a sustain pedal input.

 I have a ton of personal experience with this keytar as I have been using it for about 2 years now touring.
 There’s really a ton of good things to say about this instrument.
 The functionality is really incredible as I haven’t really had any problems with it.
 It is also wireless, so you don’t need to have it connected to a wire while you’re playing.